EnigmaBridge/ebaws.py/README.md

 Specific AMI is required - with JBoss EAP & EJBCA installed.
 More information on image setup can be found in [IMG-INSTALL] page.

+For info on the network communication flow during the installation please refer to [connections] page.

 ## Features

 * EJBCA 6.3.1.1